JulieBaker1/HighlyRegionalGenes/README.md

 -   Seurat version: &gt;3.1.4

-If you would like to run the codes that compare HRG with other feature selection methods, M3drop and parallel packages need to be installes.
+If you would like to run the codes that compare HRG with other feature selection methods, M3drop and parallel packages need to be installed.
 It is necessary to notify you that those codes will cost much time.

 Installation